andrew/ultimate-awesome/README.md

 - [awesome-neo](https://github.com/CityOfZion/awesome-neo) - Resources for working with the NEO blockchain.
 - [fucking-awesome-incident-response](https://github.com/Correia-jpv/fucking-awesome-incident-response) - A curated list of tools for incident response.
 With repository stars⭐ and forks🍴.
 - [Awesome-LLM](https://github.com/MLNLP-World/Awesome-LLM) - This project collects awesome resources (e.g., papers, open-source models) for large language model (LLM).
-- [awesome-tabletop-rpgs](https://github.com/Zireael07/awesome-tabletop-rpgs) - Awesome list of free and/or open source tabletop RPGs.
 - [awesome-vision-language-models-for-earth-observation](https://github.com/geoaigroup/awesome-vision-language-models-for-earth-observation) - A curated list of awesome vision and language resources for earth observation.
 - [Awesome-Vision-Transformer-Collection](https://github.com/GuanRunwei/Awesome-Vision-Transformer-Collection) - Variants of Vision Transformer and its downstream tasks.
+- [awesome-inertiajs](https://github.com/innocenzi/awesome-inertiajs) - A curated list of awesome Inertia.js resources.
 - [awesome-tpm](https://github.com/kuchin/awesome-tpm) - A curated and opinionated list of resources for Technical Program Managers.
 - [awesome-gemini-cli](https://github.com/piebald-ai/awesome-gemini-cli) - A curated list of awesome tools, extensions, and resources for Gemini CLI.
 - [awesome-web3-projects](https://github.com/Shubham0850/awesome-web3-projects) - A handpicked collection of inspiring Web3 projects for learning and exploration.